2 x 45-minute Periods

-This lesson focuses on building the first little pig's straw house using Straws and Strawbees.
+This lesson focuses on building the first little pig's straw house using construction pipes and Strawbees.
 To enhance the lesson you can add additional materials to replicate building the house of sticks and house of bricks.

 Immerse in a created enviornment as an engineer to engage in trial-and-error for developing critical thinking skills.